 Pre-need life insurance is a good option for some people, but it is important to consider alternatives before investing.
 Other options include:

 - Term life insurance: Term life insurance is a type of life insurance that offers coverage for a specific period, usually between 5-30 years.
 A beneficiary is selected to receive the death benefit, and the money can be used to pay for funeral expenses, debt, supplemental income and more.
-The premiums are very affordable, and it’s possible to get a high level of coverage.
+The premiums are generally very affordable and it’s possible to get a high level of coverage.

 - Simplified issue life insurance: People who cannot qualify for traditional life insurance due to health or age restrictions should consider simplified issue life insurance.
-Instead of a medical exam, a short health questionnaire is required, and the funds in the death benefit can be used to cover funeral costs.
+Instead of a medical exam, a short health questionnaire is required and the funds in the death benefit can be used to cover funeral costs.

 - Guaranteed issue life insurance: With guaranteed issue life insurance, almost every person who applies is approved for coverage.
 This type of policy is expensive, but there are no health qualifications or medical exams.
 When the insured passes away, beneficiaries can use the money to cover anything, including medical bills, hospice care or burial costs.